Createdd/Writing/2020/articles/pythonApi.md

 ![](../assets/pythonApi_2020-08-30-11-57-26.png)

 5. In the security tab you can check everything
-6. Then go to endpoints to add the routes from you Python app 7.
+6. Then go to "endpoints" to add the routes from you Python app by clicking "create REST endpoint"
+7. TODO add screenshot
+8. Add an image
+9. Set a pricing plan.
+Rapidapi published an own [article](https://rapidapi.com/blog/how-to-monetize-your-api/) on the pricing options and strategies.
+As they conclude, it is up to your preferences and product how to price it.
+10. I created a freemium pricing plan.
+Reason for that is that I want to give the chance to test it without cost, but add a price for using it regularly.
+Also I want to create a plan for supporting my work.
+11.